raspiblitz/raspiblitz/README.md

 To try it out just switch on the service - you can deactivate later on if its not working for you.

-The TOR integration is experimental and at the moment there is no way to switch off TOR again.

 ##### RTL Webinterface

 The RTL Webinterface is a LND Control Dashboard you can run in your browser with a nice GUI - it offers much more control over your Lightning node than the RaspiBlitu SSH menus.
 Its recommended to give it a try.